 - Be patient – apple cider vinegar favors the ‘slow and steady’ method of weight loss.
 As demonstrated by some of the studies, it promotes modest weight loss over a period of months.
 If you want to reach your dream weight faster, couple your new ACV regimen with regular exercise and a healthy diet.

-Can We Send You A Free Bottle Of Apple Cider Vinegar?
+How To Get A Free Bottle Of Apple Cider Vinegar

-While apple cider vinegar is a probiotic rich food, as opposed to a medicine, it is generally safe to take.
+While apple cider vinegar is a probiotic rich food, as opposed to a medicine, it is generally safe to take when diluted in water.

 But if you have stomach acid issues (like GERD or indigestion), or are taking any medications with which it might interfere, then you should consult your doctor before consuming.